redpinecube/toronto-apartments/README.md

-# The Stagnation of Accessibility in Toronto Apartments
+# The Poor Accessibility of Toronto Apartments

 ## Overview